faizalrf/documentation/streaming-mariadb-backlup.md

 [shell] systemctl start mariadb
 ```

-The restore is also very fast, took less than 2 minutes for 15GB file unzipped in 8 parallel threads and restored to the data directory.
+The restore is also very fast, took less than 2 minutes for `pigz` to uncompress 15GB of data using 8 parallel threads and write it all to the MariaDB's data directory.

-Let's discuss the restore method
+A quick look at the restore steps.

 - **`systemctl stop mariadb`** and **`rm -rf /var/lib/mysql/*`**
   - Stop the MariaDB server and cleanup it's data directory